 Jonathan Behr, Ph.D.

 Jon focuses on new business creation, operations, and business development activities at Enlight.
-Previously he was a Principal with PureTech Ventures where he was a member of the founding teams of Enlight, Endra, Vedanta, Mandara, and Tal Medical.
+Prior to joining Enlight he was a Principal with PureTech Ventures where he was a member of the founding teams of companies including Enlight, Endra, Vedanta, Mandara, and Tal Medical.
+Currently, Jon is also serving as COO of the Enlight portfolio company, Entrega.
 Jon earned his Ph.D. in Biological Engineering at M.I.T., as a Howard Hughes pre-doctoral fellow, and his B.S. in Biological Engineering from Rice University with Honors, summa cum laude, where he was Phi Beta Kappa co-valedictorian.
 He was awarded the inaugural Rice Bioengineering Outstanding Undergraduate Alumnus award for his post-baccalaureate achievements.

 Ketki Karanam, Ph.D.

 Dr. Karanam is a Senior Analyst at PureTech Ventures, and is part of the Enlight Immersive Health team.
 She completed her doctoral work at Harvard University in the Department of Systems Biology, focusing on DNA repair in cancer cells.
 While a graduate student, Dr. Karanam served as a Fellow with the Harvard Office of Technology Development, where she worked on translating emerging life science technologies into commercial healthcare products.
 Dr. Karanam received her B.S. in Microbiology from Pune University, India and her M.S. in Biological Sciences from the Indian Institute of Science, during which time she held the national JNCASR and Rajiv Gandhi Science Talent fellowships.
 She received her PhD in Systems Biology from Harvard.